-- Oro motor exercises lingual exercises may help improve co-ordination and strength of swallow, chewing sugar free gum may also be beneficial in the early stages.
-However, chewing gum may also increase saliva production which a patient may struggle to control. - Appropriate saliva management Some people with MSA may struggle to control excess saliva and this can have a negative impact on swallowing.
-A Speech and Language Therapist should consider this and seek medical input if felt appropriate. - Modified diet consistencies patients will often require softer diet consistencies and/or thickened drinks as the condition advances. - Swallow therapy exercises such as a chin tuck, the Masako manoeuvre or Supraglottic swallow technique if cognitively able.
-Swallow therapy exercises for people with MSA are unlikely to be appropriate in the latter stages, as it is likely that their swallow will continue to deteriorate alongside general cognitive decline.
-As with dementia patients, the RCSLT [8] does not recommend direct therapy exercises when working with people who have cognitive impairments.
-An individual capacity assessment should be made for each person with MSA, as cognition is usually largely preserved, but executive function disorder may be present. - Carer training (as with other progressive neurological conditions,) carers often play a vital role in ensuring safe delivery of nutrition and hydration by following SLT recommendations. - Environmental adaptations adaptive cutlery or plate guards to aid meal times and maintain independence and dignity for as long as possible.
-Smaller meals little and often may also help with fatigue.
-Liaise with Occupational Therapists or Dietitians. - Joint working An MDT approach could be used to advise appropriate positioning during meal times. - Alternative methods of feeding A nasogastric tube or a percutaneous endoscopic gastrostomy (PEG) to ensure adequate hydration and nutrition if appropriate (this should be discussed as part of a MDT).
+- Appropriate saliva management -Some people with MSA may struggle to control excess saliva and the SLT should consider this and seek medical input if felt appropriate. - Modified diet consistencies -It may be appropriate to consider modifying consistencies of food and fluid as disease progresses.
+This may be part of a full swallowing and risk assessment.
+Recommendations should be in line with IDDSI quidelines [75]. - Swallow therapy exercises may be recommended by an SLT based on each individual's needs There are some small scale intensive dysphagia studies within the population of MSA however more research is needed at this current time [72]. - Carer training (as with other progressive neurological conditions,) carers often play a vital role in ensuring safe delivery of nutrition and hydration by following SLT recommendations. - Environmental adaptations adaptive cutlery or plate guards to aid mealtimes and maintain independence and dignity for as long as possible.
+Devices such as a neatereater https://neater.co.uk can help some people with MSA.
+Smaller meals little and often or moving their main meal to lunch time may also help with fatigue.
+Joint working with MDT colleagues in Dietetics, Occupational Therapy and Physiotherapy is advised [76]

+- Alternative methods of feeding A nasogastric tube or a percutaneous endoscopic gastrostomy (PEG) to ensure adequate hydration and nutrition if appropriate (this should be discussed as part of an MDT).
 PEG for fluid intake may be a particularly relevant option if the person has symptoms of postural hypotension.
-Due to the progressive nature of the condition, the concept of alternative methods of feeding may be discussed within the early stages of MSA. - Medication If a patient is struggling with swallowing solids, they may need their medication altered to a more suitable form.
-The SLT could advise this to the patient's GP or speak to pharmacy directly.
+Due to the progressive nature of the condition, the concept of alternative methods of feeding should be discussed during the early stages of MSA.
+It is important to inform patients that the presence of a tube for feeding support does not stop them from continuing to have food and fluid orally. - Medication If a patient is struggling with swallowing solids, they may need their medication altered to a more suitable form.
+The SLT could liaise with the patient's GP or pharmacy directly.